Challenge at a 1/4 circle house ;)

 Garages as well as covered parking spaces (carports) are generally permitted within the buildable plot areas.

-In the plot zone between the rear building limit opposite the main access and the rear plot boundary, garages and covered parking spaces (carports) are not permitted.
+In the plot zone between the rear building boundary facing away from the main access and the rear plot boundary, garages and covered parking spaces (carports) are not permitted.

 4.2 Ancillary facilities

-Ancillary facilities, insofar as intended as buildings, are only permitted within the buildable plot areas.
-Garden tool sheds up to 40 m³ are also permitted outside buildable plot boundaries in the rear plot areas opposite the main access.
+Ancillary facilities intended as buildings are only permitted within the buildable plot areas.
+Garden tool sheds up to 40 m³ are also permitted outside the buildable plot boundaries in the rear areas of the plot facing away from the main access.

-5. Maximum permitted number of apartments in residential buildings
+5. Maximum permissible number of apartments in residential buildings

 (§ 9 para.
 1 no. 6 Building Code)

-The number of dwelling units is limited as follows:
+The number of residential units is limited as follows:

-- 2 dwelling units per residential building for detached houses,
+– 2 residential units per residential building for single houses,

-- 1 dwelling unit per semi-detached house used as a residential building.
+– 1 residential unit per semi-detached house used as residential building.

 Traffic areas